WillNye/nab3/docs/HOW_IT_WORKS.md

 When a query like `User.objects.all()` is returned in Django to get all users, the type isn't `list`, or `User` but `QuerySet`.

 The reason for this in nab3 is likely the same as it is in Django.
 The purpose is to standardize the object response and allow for helper methods.
-For example, the method `fetch` in nab3 allows to retrieve service(s) related to one or more instances of a service class as illustrated here:
+For example, the method `fetch` in nab3 will retrieve the service(s) related to one or more instances of a service class as illustrated here:
 ```python
 from nab3 import AWS as NabAWS